-Paying for care at home
+Paying for care in your own home

-Who pays for care at home?
+Who pays for care in my own home?

 - The person being cared for (or their family or a friend) pays the full cost of their care.
 This is called ‘self-funding’